ycastonguay/MPfm/README.md

 Important notes:
 --

-__Important 2013/04/09__: I commited some files that were taken from BASS.NET using ILSpy (BassWrapper in the MPfm.Sound class library) by mistake. __This source code is (C) 2005-2013 Bernd Niedergesäß__.
-This source code has been removed from this repository thus making the project unbuildable for some time until this matter is resolved.
+__Important 2013/04/09__: I commited some files that were taken from BASS.NET (formely BassWrapper in the MPfm.Sound class library) by mistake. __The BASS.NET source code is (C) 2005-2013 Bernd Niedergesäß__.
+This source code has been removed from this repository.
 More info can be found [here](http://mp4m.org/blog/removed-sensitive-code-taken-from-bass-net-from-github/).

 I'm currently refactoring the project with version 0.7.0.0.
 Please consult the [Mantis bug tracker for MPfm](http://www.mp4m.org/mantis/roadmap_page.php).

 MPfm uses the __BASS audio library__, which is a commercial library, but available for free for open source projects.
 The MPfm source code repository contains the BASS static/dynamic libraries needed to build each platform.
 To download updated versions of the BASS library, go to the [BASS library home page](http://www.un4seen.com).
+Please note that newer versions might introduce breaking changes.

+MPfm also uses the __BASS.NET audio library__, which is a commercial library, but available for free for open source projects.
+The MPfm source code repository contains the BASS.NET assemblies needed to build each platform.
+To download updated versions of the BASS.NET library, go to the [BASS.NET library home page](http://bass.radio42.com).
 Please note that newer versions might introduce breaking changes.

 If you want to deploy the iOS and Android versions to hardware devices, you'll need a valid Xamarin license.
 You can obtain a license [here](http://www.xamarin.com).